 Zoom has become one of the most popular video conferencing tools worldwide, and for good reason.
-Since video conferencing is Zoom’s sole focus, it offers a more robust and feature-rich product than Google Meet.
+Since video conferencing is Zoom’s sole focus, it offers a more robust and feature-rich product than Google Hangouts, Chat, or Meet.

 All Zoom plans offer the following features: